+353-1-416-8900REST OF WORLD

 • What are the disease risks, burdens, and unmet needs of Non-muscle Invasive Bladder Cancer?
 What will be the growth opportunities across the 7MM concerning the patient population with Non-muscle Invasive Bladder Cancer?

-• What is the historical and forecasted Non-muscle Invasive Bladder Cancer patient pool in the United States, EU4 (Germany, France, Italy, and Spain) the United Kingdom, and Japan?
+• What is the historical and forecasted patient pool for Non-muscle Invasive Bladder Cancer in the United States, EU4 (Germany, France, Italy, and Spain), the United Kingdom, and Japan?

-• Which stage-specific cases of Non-muscle Invasive Bladder Cancer is the largest contributor?
+• Which stage-specific cases of Non-muscle Invasive Bladder Cancer is the most significant contributor?

 • What is the diagnosis rate of Non-muscle Invasive Bladder Cancer?